UWPCE-PythonCert/Py300/source/debugging.rst

 An exception to this exception rule is when you are running a service that should not ever crash, like a web server.
-In this case, it is extremely important to have very good logging so that you have reports of exactly what happened and what exception should have been thrown.
+In this case, it is extremely important to have very good logging so that you have reports of exactly what happened and what exception would have been thrown.

 .. nextslide::